 Supply materials like plastic containers, cardboard boxes and tubes, sticks, and different kinds of tape.
 Encourage kids to work together to build a big castle, a made-up animal, or anything they want.
 (Adults can help with cutting or other tasks as needed.)
 Preschoolers will be developing problem-solving skills as well as getting practice listening to a friend’s ideas.
-If you need more social distancing, kids could each build their own project in parallel.

 Bring lots of sturdy, easily washable containers and utensils outside and let kids mix water, dirt, stones, etc. to make the imaginary feast of their dreams.
 Kids can develop teamwork skills by finding different roles such as gathering materials, mixing, or serving food.
-And since it’s not real food, it’s easier to stick to any mask-wearing and food-sharing rules that you’ve established.

 Bring plastic blocks outside and let kids build anything they want.
 For a summery twist, supply containers of water or ice, and see what that adds to their creations.
 Whatever activity they come up with, there will likely be great opportunities for kids to imitate each other’s actions and fuel each other’s imaginations.

 Kids may be more inspired (aka less bored) drawing next to others instead of by themselves.
 Just supply some simple outdoor drawing materials and there will be ample opportunities for developing motor skills, sharing, taking turns, and discussing what their friend is making.

 Start with one large container full of water, ice, blocks, or balls.
 Then put an empty container several feet away, and ask kids to help transfer the materials from one bin to the other.
 (Have some tools on hand like cups, spoons, tongs, or toy dump trucks.)
 Kids will be able to see what methods the other child is using, and try to copy them or suggest others.